RestComm/Restcomm-Docker/README.md

 __Using self signed certificate__

-In case you want to start Restcomm container using a self signed certificate you need to pass just the SECURE environment variable set to "SELF".
+In case you want to start RestComm container using a self signed certificate you need to pass just the SECURE environment variable set to "SELF".
 For example:
 ```
 docker run -e SECURE="SELF" -e SSL_MODE="allowall" -e USE_STANDARD_PORTS="true" -e VOICERSS_KEY="VOICERSS_KEY_HERE" --name=restcomm -d -p 80:80 -p 443:443 -p 9990:9990 -p 5060:5060 -p 5061:5061 -p 5062:5062 -p 5063:5063 -p 5060:5060/udp -p 65000-65535:65000-65535/udp mobicents/restcomm:latest
 ```
 The generated truststore file will be located at ```/opt/Mobicents-Restcomm-JBoss-AS7/standalone/configuration/restcomm-combined.jks``` and the password ```$TRUSTSTORE_PASSWORD```

 ### Running the image